Aider-AI/aider/docs/benchmarks.md

 implement a new feature by hand typing the required code changes as `diff -c` formatted updates.

-Using more complex output formats seem to cause two problems:
+Using more complex output formats seems to cause two problems:

   - It makes GPT write worse code.
 Keeping the output format simple seems to leave GPT with more attention to devote to the actual coding task.
   - It makes GPT less likely to adhere to the output format.